China's Fosun to sell 60% stake in Nanjing Nangang for nearly $2 bln

-March 14 (Reuters) - Chinese conglomerate Fosun International Ltd 0656.HK on Tuesday announced the sale of a 60% stake in Nanjing Nangang Iron & Steel United Co Ltd to steel manufacturer Jiangsu Shagang Group for 13.58 billion yuan ($1.98 billion).
+March 14 (Reuters) - Fosun International Ltd 0656.HK will sell its 60% stake in Nanjing Nangang Iron & Steel United Co Ltd to steel manufacturer Jiangsu Shagang Group for 13.58 billion yuan ($1.98 billion), the Chinese conglomerate said on Tuesday.

-The company said it will realize a gain of 830 million yuan from the disposal.
+The divestment, which was first announced in October last year, will see Fosun disposing its stake in Nanjing Nangang, held via its subsidiaries, to realise a gain of 830 million yuan.

 ($1 = 6.8715 Chinese yuan renminbi)